-What school and college staff should look out for
+What school and college staff should look out for Early help

-Early help

-20. Any child may benefit from early help, but all school and college staff should be particularly alert to the potential need for early help for a child who:
+- 18. Any child may benefit from early help, but all school and college staff should be particularly alert to the potential need for early help for a child who: - is disabled or has certain health conditions and has specific additional needs - has special educational needs (whether or not they have a statutory Education, Health and Care plan) - has a mental health need - is a young carer - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines - is frequently missing/goes missing from education, home or care, - has experienced multiple suspensions, is at risk of being permanently excluded from schools, colleges and in Alternative Provision or a Pupil Referral Unit.

-- is disabled or has certain health conditions and has specific additional needs - has special educational needs (whether or not they have a statutory Education, Health and Care Plan) - · has a mental health need - is a young carer - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines - is frequently missing/goes missing from care or from home - is at risk of modern slavery, trafficking, sexual or criminal exploitation - is at risk of being radicalised or exploited - has a family member in prison, or is affected by parental offending - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse - is misusing alcohol and other drugs themselves - has returned home to their family from care - is at risk of 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage - · is a privately fostered child, or - is persistently absent from education, including persistent absences for part of the school day.
+- is at risk of modern slavery, trafficking, sexual and/or criminal exploitation - is at risk of being radicalised or exploited - has a parent or carer in custody, or is affected by parental offending - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse - is misusing alcohol and other drugs themselves - is at risk of so-called 'honour'-based abuse such as Female Genital - Mutilation or Forced Marriage - is a privately fostered child.

-Abuse and neglect
+Abuse, neglect and exploitation

-- 21. All staff should be aware of indicators of abuse and neglect (see below), understanding that children can be at risk of harm inside and outside of the school/college, inside and outside of home and online.
-Exercising professional curiosity and knowing what to look for is vital for the early identification of abuse and neglect so that staff are able to identify cases of children who may be in need of help or protection. - 22.
-All school and college staff should be aware that abuse, neglect and safeguarding issues are rarely standalone events and cannot be covered by one definition or one label alone.
-In most cases, multiple issues will overlap with one another. - 23.
+- 19. All staff should be aware of the indicators of abuse, neglect and exploitation (see below), understanding that children can be at risk of harm inside and outside of the school/college, inside and outside of home, and online.
+Exercising professional curiosity and knowing what to look for is vital for the early identification of abuse and neglect so that staff are able to identify cases of children who may be in need of help or protection. - 20.
+All school and college staff should be aware that abuse, neglect, exploitation, and safeguarding issues are rarely standalone events and cannot be covered by one definition or one label alone.
+In most cases, multiple issues will overlap. - 21.
 All staff, but especially the designated safeguarding lead (and deputies) should consider whether children are at risk of abuse or exploitation in situations outside their families.
-Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual abuse (including harassment and exploitation), domestic abuse in their own intimate relationships (teenage relationship abuse), criminal exploitation, serious youth violence, county lines, and radicalisation. - 24.
+Extra familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual abuse (including harassment and exploitation), domestic abuse in their own intimate relationships (teenage relationship abuse), criminal exploitation, serious youth violence, county lines and radicalisation. - 22.
 All staff should be aware that technology is a significant component in many safeguarding and wellbeing issues.
 Children are at risk of abuse and other risks online as well as face to face.
 In many cases abuse and other risks will take place concurrently both online and offline.
-Children can also abuse other children online, this can take the form of abusive, harassing, and misogynistic/misandrist messages, the non-consensual sharing of indecent images, especially around chat groups, and the sharing of abusive images and pornography to those who do not want to receive such content. - 25.
-In all cases, if staff are unsure, they should always speak to the designated safeguarding lead or a deputy.
+Children can also abuse other children online, this can take the form of abusive, harassing, and misogynistic/misandrist messages, the non-consensual sharing of indecent images, especially around chat groups, and the sharing of abusive images and pornography to those who do not want to receive such content.

+23. In all cases, if staff are unsure, they should always speak to the designated safeguarding lead or a deputy.